Musée de la Machine Agricole et de la Ruralité (le MUMAR) à Saint-Loup-des-Bois

-Opened in 1993 in Saint-Loup-des-Bois (58), our museum has a collection of more than 300 agricultural machines, all in working order.
-As a guardian of rural life, it also presents the old woodworking trades that once populated our villages.
-A discovery of 3,600 m² divided into 3 sections.
+Opened in 1993 in Saint-Loup-des-Bois, our museum boasts a collection of over 300 working farm machines.
+A guardian of rural life, it also showcases the woodworking trades that once populated our villages.
+The museum covers 3,600 m², divided into 3 sections.

-Note the rarity of certain machines and the quality of restoration of these pieces.
+Note the rarity of some of the machines and the quality of the restoration work on these items.

-A real outdoor museum, a conservatory orchard presents more than 50 old varieties of fruit trees.
-A bridge between yesterday, today and tomorrow, it teaches children and adults alike about the different cycles of nature while raising awareness of the need to preserve our environment.
+A veritable outdoor museum, a conservatory orchard features more than 50 old varieties of fruit trees.
+A bridge between yesterday, today and tomorrow, it teaches young and old alike about the different cycles of nature, while raising awareness of the need to preserve our environment.

-The Saint-Loup Museum has set up a museographic and environmental improvement plan for 2022
+The Museum has put in place a museographic and environmental improvement plan for 2022.

-Melliferous hedges have been planted between the families of farming implements, complete with educational cards.
+Melliferous hedges have been planted between the families of farming implements, along with educational leaflets.

 Squares have been sown with various varieties of cereals and oilseeds.